seamplex/feenox/doc/tutorials/120-mazes/README.markdown

 # Foreword

-Welcome the the **Second Feenox tutorial**, very much inspired on Donald Knuth’s [Selected Papers on Fun and Games][].
+Welcome the the **Second Feenox tutorial**, very much inspired on Donald Knuth’s [Selected Papers on Fun and Games].
 And a little bit on Homer Simpson.

 <figure id="fig:maze-homer">
 <img src="maze-homer.png"
-alt="Homer trying to solve a maze on a placemat" />
+alt="Figure 1: Homer trying to solve a maze on a placemat" />
-<figcaption>Figure 1: Homer trying to solve a maze on a
+<figcaption aria-hidden="true">Figure 1: Homer trying to solve a maze on
-placemat</figcaption>
+a placemat</figcaption>
 </figure>

 Say you want to solve a maze drawn in a restaurant’s placemat: one where